Helping Clients to Avoid and Minimize Probate Fees and Estate Administration Tax

 - A $300,000 fee for an estate of $20 million

-- Effective use of beneficiary designations for RRSPs, RRIFs and life insurance.
+- Effectively using beneficiary designations for RRSPs, RRIFs and life insurance

-To further discuss cost-effective options regarding probate fee minimization, contact our firm.
-Margaret O'Sullivan is a founding member of the Society of Trust and Estate Practitioners (Canada), is recognized in European and Canadian directories as a leading estate planning lawyer and has practiced in the area of estate planning since being called to the bar in 1983.
+To further discuss cost-effective options regarding probate fee minimization and minimizing the impact of the new onerous reporting requirements, contact our firm.
+Margaret O'Sullivan is a founding member of the Society of Trust and Estate Practitioners (Canada), is recognized in International, European and Canadian directories as a leading estate planning lawyer and has practiced in the area of estate planning since being called to the bar in 1983.